atibp1722/power-bi/README.md

-Power BI to create dynamic and interactive dashboards.
+Power BI to create dynamic and interactive dashboards and reports.

-Query editor to manipualte data from the dataset including adding new tables, data from web(api), cleaning data and grouing data.
+Query editor to manipualte data from the dataset including adding new tables, data from web(api), cleaning data and grouping data.

-Creation of DAX measures for basic to complex calculations for different scenarios.
+Creation of DAX measures for simple to complex calculations for different scenarios.